Safety seats can be installed at the Gloucester Police Department

 - Massachusetts law requires children to ride in child passenger restraints until they are eight years old or more than 57 inches in height.

 - Whenever possible, have your child's safety seat checked by a Child Passenger Safety (CPS) technician.
-In our department, Sergeantt Fitzgerald and Officer Scola are both certified.
-To find another CPS Technician in Massachusetts, please call (866) 732-8243.
+The Police Department's Lieutenant Fitzgerald and Officer Scola are both certified.
+To find another CPS Technician in Massachusetts, please call 866-732-8243.